 Provide a narrative description of your proposed project.
 Describe the specific project elements and explain how they will lead to your project’s objectives.
 Include relevant existing project documentation (if any) as attachments in PRISM.

 This grant will fund the acquisition of 7.9 acres on portions of two parcels, adjacent to existing public ownership along the main stem of Bear Creek.
 The two parcels proposed for acquisition are 2.8 acres and 5.1 acres, and acquisition will protect spawning and rearing habitat for Chinook salmon and allow for future restoration on the sites to enhance salmon habitat.

+The northern property, as shown on the detail acquisition map, is currently owned by Little Bit Therapeutic Riding Center.
+King County proposes to purchase a Conservation Easement on the western 2.8 acres of the property.
+The Conservation Easement will allow King County to conduct restoration activities on the 2.8 acres.
+The property owner changed their mind about a fee acquisition because they are proposing some impervious surface on the portion of the property that King County is not purchasing.
+A fee acquisition would reduce the amount of impervious surface that could be done on the property.
+A Conservation Easement does not impact their impervious surface requirements.

+The southern property is owned by the Reid family.
+This acquisition would purchase the western 5.1 acres of the property, in fee.

+King County plans to control invasive plants and replant the riparian areas on the 7.9 acres following acquisition.
+The addition of large wood would be considered on both properties.
 King County is planning a restoration project (riparian planting and invasive species control) during the summer of 2015, immediately upstream of the Little Bit property.
 This project will be expanded to the Little Bit property after the property has closed.

 Further, King County and the City of Redmond have restored riparian buffers along Bear Creek, immediately downstream of the Reid Family Investment property.
 Following acquisition, King County can proceed on conducting invasive species control and riparian restoration on the Reid Family Investment property.
 Further, the addition of large wood will be investigated during project design.